Buying real estate in Serbia?

 Can a foreign-owned company buy property in Serbia?

-Americans sometimes use a Serbian limited liability company (DOO, similar to an LLC) to hold property in Serbia, typically for rental income management, liability protection, or when multiple owners are involved, though this is not the most common approach for simple personal purchases.
+Some Americans do use a Serbian d.o.o. (the local equivalent of an LLC) to hold property in Serbia, especially when they plan to rent the property out or when they want to simplify the ownership structure for multiple investors, though it is not the most common approach for a simple personal home purchase.

 Thinking of buying real estate in Serbia?